-The Federal Energy Regulatory Commission ("FERC") regulates interstate natural gas transportation rates and service conditions, which affect the marketing of natural gas produced by the Company, as well as the revenues received by the Company for sales of such production.
+Sales of natural gas by the Company are not regulated and are made at market prices.
+However, the Federal Energy Regulatory Commission ("FERC") regulates interstate and certain intrastate natural gas transportation rates and service conditions, which affect the marketing of natural gas produced by the Company, as well as the revenues received by the Company for sales of such production.
 Since the mid-1980s, FERC has issued a series of orders, culminating in Order Nos.
 636, 636-A and 636-B ("Order 636"), that have significantly altered the marketing and transportation of gas.
 Order 636 mandates a fundamental restructuring of interstate pipeline sales and transportation service, including the unbundling by interstate pipelines of the sales, transportation, storage and other components of the city-gate sales services such pipelines previously performed.
-One of FERC's purposes in issuing the orders is to increase competition within all phases of the natural gas industry.
-Order 636 and subsequent FERC orders on rehearing have been appealed and are pending judicial review.
-Because these orders may be modified as a result of the appeals, it is difficult to predict the ultimate impact of the orders on the Company and its gas marketing efforts.
-Generally, Order 636 has eliminated or substantially reduced the interstate pipelines traditional role as wholesalers of natural gas, and has substantially increased competition and volatility in natural gas markets.
-While significant regulatory uncertainty remains, Order 636 may ultimately enhance the Company's ability or market and transport its gas, although it may also subject the Company to greater competition and the more restrictive pipeline imbalance tolerances and greater associated penalties for violation of such tolerances.
+One of FERC's purposes in issuing the orders was to increase competition within all phases of the natural gas industry.
+Order 636 and subsequent FERC orders issued in individual pipeline restructuring proceedings have been the subject of appeals, the results of which have generally been supportive of the FERC's open-access policy.
+Earlier this year the United States Court of Appeals for the District of Columbia Circuit largely upheld Order No. 636, et seq.
+Because further review of certain of these orders is still possible, and other appeals remain pending, it is difficult to predict the ultimate impact of the orders on the Company and its gas marketing efforts.
+Generally, Order 636 has eliminated or substantially reduced the interstate pipelines' traditional role as wholesalers of natural gas, and has substantially increased competition and volatility in natural gas markets.
+While significant regulatory uncertainty remains, Order 636 may ultimately enhance the Company's ability to market and transport its gas, although it may also subject the Company to greater competition and the more restrictive pipeline imbalance tolerances and greater associated penalties for violation of such tolerances.

 Sales of oil and natural gas liquids by the Company are not regulated and are made at market prices.
 The price the Company receives from the sale of these products is affected by the cost of transporting the products to market.
-Effective as of January 1, 1995, FERC implemented regulations establishing an indexing system for transportation rates for oil pipelines, which, generally, would index such rates to inflation, subject to certain conditions and limitations.
-These regulations could increase the cost of transporting oil and natural gas liquids by pipeline, although the most recent adjustment generally decreased rates.
-These regulations are subject to pending petitions for judicial review.
+Effective as of January 1, 1995, FERC implemented regulations establishing an indexing system for transportation rates for interstate common carrier oil pipelines, which, generally, would index such rates to inflation, subject to certain conditions and limitations.
+These regulations could increase the cost of transporting oil and natural gas liquids by interstate pipeline, although the most recent adjustment generally decreased rates.
+These regulations have generally been approved on judicial review.
 The Company is not able to predict with certainty what effect, if any, these regulations will have on it, but, other factors being equal, the regulations may, over time, tend to increase transportation costs or reduce wellhead prices for oil and natural liquids.